sbabic/meta-swupdate-boards/README.md

 The layer contains examples on how to use the SWUpdate project.
-Examples on how to deploy a "dual-copy" update strategy with some common boards (Beaglebone Black, Raspberry Pi) are provided.
+Examples on how to deploy a "dual-copy" update strategy with some common boards (Beaglebone Black, Raspberry Pi, Sama5d27-som1-ek-sd and Wandboard) are provided.

 Setup your environment accordingly and update `MACHINE` to desired target.